Portrait of Mrs Mary Graham: Description

+It was displayed at the Royal Academy Exhibition of 1777 in London.
 One of Gainsborough's finest portraits, this full-length portrait has become an icon of the Scottish National Gallery.

 It is one of three works the artist completed of Mary Graham.
 A more conventional half-length portrait, The Hon.
 Mrs. Thomas Graham, also completed between 1775 and 1777, is believed to be the painting that was initially commissioned.
 It is now part of the Widener collection in the National Gallery of Art in Washington, D.C.

 The "Housemaid" portrayal of Mary Graham was rejected by her family, hence it was never finished and later sold after Gainsborough's death (d.1788) to the 5th Earl of Carlisle and was hung at Castle Howard, before it was donated to the Tate by the family in 1913.

 History

 The sitter was born The Hon.
 Mary Cathcart (1 March 1757 – 26 June 1792).
 She was the daughter of Charles Cathcart, 9th Lord Cathcart and Jean Hamilton, Lord Cathcart had recently served as the British ambassador at the court of Catherine the Great to rectify his family's finance.

 At age 17, Mary married Thomas Graham (later 1st Baron Lynedoch) in a double wedding with her older sister Jane, who married John Murray, 4th Duke of Atholl.
-Her younger sister Louisa was also advantageously married to Lord Stormont, while her brother William, later 1st Earl Cathcart were also painted by Gainsborough.
+Her younger sister Louisa was also advantageously married to Lord Stormont, while her brother William, later 1st Earl Cathcart was also painted by Gainsborough.
 Her maternal uncle was Sir William Hamilton, who married Emma Hamilton.